BrandonQuinn/requestmanager/README.md

 All 3 accounts provide the same level access (to access all information).
 And their security profile must be the same.

-e.g. you can not change the breakglass account password without logging in with it first, or manually updating the table entry with the database user.
-No other user can, all other users will inheriently have a lower level of permissions and should never be able to modify a higher level.
+e.g. you can not change the breakglass account password without logging in with it first (no write up), or manually updating the table entry with the database user.
+No other user can, all other users will inheriently have a lower level of permissions and lower integrity level and should never be able to modify a higher level.

 The system will be be read down, write down.
 A Clark-Wilson model is going to be followed throughout.